laravel/docs/precognition.md

 })->middleware(HandlePrecognitiveRequests::class);
 ```

-Next up, we will create the front-end form.
-We will create our form object by calling the `useForm` function, passing through:
+Next up, we create the front-end form object by calling the `useForm` function, passing through:

 - the HTTP method: `post`
 - the form submission endpoint: `/users`